jimfok/stock_indicator/README.md

 The package provides an interactive shell for updating the symbol cache and downloading historical price data.
 Daily tasks read the list of tracked ticker symbols from `data/symbols_daily_job.txt`.
-This file is populated with Yahoo Finance symbols and determines which tickers the daily job and the `find_latest_signal` command process.
+This file is populated with Yahoo Finance symbols and determines which tickers the daily job processes.
 Regenerate it from `data/symbols_yf.txt` whenever the list is missing or outdated.

 ```bash
 python -m stock_indicator.manage